TransGAN: Two Pure Transformers Can Make One Strong GAN, and That Can Scale Up: Technical Approach: A Journey Towards GAN with Pure Transformers

+In this section, we start by introducing the memory-friendly generator and multi-scale discriminator, equipped with a novel grid self-attention.
+We then introduce a series of training techniques to stabilize its training procedure, including data augmentation, the modified normalization, and injecting relative position encoding to self-attention.

-We choose the transformer encoder \cite{vaswani2017attention} as our basic block, and try to make minimum changes.
+To start with, we choose the transformer encoder \cite{vaswani2017attention} as our basic block and try to make minimal changes.
 An encoder is a composition of two parts.
 The first part is constructed by a multi-head self-attention module and the second part is a feed-forward MLP with GELU non-linearity.
-We apply layer normalization \cite{ba2016layer} before both of the two parts.
+The normalization layer is applied before both of the two parts.
 Both parts employ residual connection.

-\subsubsection{Memory-friendly Generator}
+\subsection{Memory-friendly Generator}

-Transformers in NLP taking each word as inputs \cite{devlin2018bert}.
-However, if we similarly generate an image in a pixel-by-pixel manner through stacking transformer encoders, even a low-resolution image (e.g. $32 \times 32$) can result in a long sequence (1024), and then even more explosive cost of self-attention (quadratic w.r.t. the sequence length).
-To avoid this prohibitive cost, we are inspired by a common design philosophy in CNN-based GANs, to iteratively upscale the resolution at multiple stages \cite{denton2015deep,karras2017progressive}.
-Our strategy is to gradually increase the input sequence and reduce the embedding dimension.
+The task of generation poses a high standard for spatial coherency in structure, color, and texture, both globally and locally.
+The transformer encoders take embedding token words as inputs and calculate the interaction between each token recursively. \cite{devlin2018bert,dosovitskiy2020image}.
+The main dilemma here is: what is the right ``word" for image generation tasks?
+If we similarly generate an image in a pixel-by-pixel manner through stacking transformer encoders, even a low-resolution image (e.g. $32 \times 32$) can result in an excessively long sequence (1024), causing the explosive cost of self-attention (quadratic w.r.t. the sequence length) and prohibiting the scalability to higher resolutions.
+To avoid this daunting cost, we are inspired by a common design philosophy in CNN-based GANs, to iteratively upscale the resolution at multiple stages \cite{denton2015deep,karras2017progressive}.
+Our strategy is hence to increase the input sequence and reduce the embedding dimension gradually .

-As shown in Figure \ref{fig:TransGAN} left, we propose a memory-friendly transformer-based generator that consists of multiple stages (default 3 for CIFAR-10).
-Each stage stacks several encoder blocks (5, 2, and 2 by default).
-By stages, we gradually increase the feature map resolution until it meets the target resolution $H_T \times W_T$.
-Specifically, the generator takes the random noise as its input, and passes it through a multiple-layer perceptron (MLP) to a vector of length $H \times W \times C$.
-The vector is reshaped into a $H \times W$ resolution feature map (by default we use $H= W = 8$), each point a $C$-dimensional embedding.
+Figure \ref{fig:TransGAN} (left) illustrates a memory-friendly transformer-based generator that consists of multiple stages.
+Each stage stacks several transformer blocks.
+By stages, we gradually increase the feature map resolution until it meets the target resolution $H \times W$.
+Specifically, the generator takes the random noise as its input, and passes it through a multiple-layer perceptron (MLP) to a vector of length $H_0 \times W_0 \times C$.
+The vector is reshaped into a $H_0 \times W_0$ resolution feature map (by default we use $H_0 = W_0 = 8$), each point a $C$-dimensional embedding.
 This ``feature map" is next treated as a length-64 sequence of $C$-dimensional tokens, combined with the learnable positional encoding.